arrodriguez/challenge/docs/DESIGNDOC.md

 It was not possible due to time-constraint limitations to explore and Benchmarks with other similar solutions.
 Nevertheless, a load testing was implemented in order to analyse the performance of the service.

+### Decision to Focus on IPv4

+While IPv6 is becoming more prevalent, the decision was made to focus primarily on IPv4 for this project.
+Here are the reasons for this choice:

+1. **Simplicity of IPv4:** IPv4 is straightforward and well-understood, making it easier to work with, especially within the constraints of this project.
+2. **IPv6 Complexity:** A comprehensive understanding of how IPv6 operates would necessitate significant research and time investment.
+While the overall solution might not differ drastically, the nuances of IPv6 could introduce complexities not present with IPv4.
+3. **Blocklist Source Compatibility:** The blocklist sources available for this project are not optimized for IPv6, further justifying the decision to focus on IPv4.

+In summary, while IPv6 is essential for modern networking, the decision to prioritize IPv4 was based on simplicity, time constraints, and available resources.